modelica/newsletter/_2018-01/Letter-from-the-Board.md

 If you have interesting news for the Modelica and FMI community, please follow the [submission guidelines](https://newsletter.modelica.org/submission-guidelines.html).
-The deadline for articles for the next newsletter is **Fr.
-July 20, 2018**.

 Martin Otter on March 23, 2018
 (Chairman of the Modelica Association)